bormaxi8080/starred/README.md

 ## JavaScript

+- [hotheadhacker/no-as-a-service](https://github.com/hotheadhacker/no-as-a-service) - No-as-a-Service (NaaS) is a simple API that returns a random rejection reason.
+Use it when you need a realistic excuse, a fun “no,” or want to simulate being turned down in style.
+- [KuroLabs/stegcloak](https://github.com/KuroLabs/stegcloak) - Hide secrets with invisible characters in plain text securely using passwords 🧙🏻‍♂️⭐
+- [bluewave-labs/Checkmate](https://github.com/bluewave-labs/Checkmate) - Checkmate is an open-source, self-hosted tool designed to track and monitor server hardware, uptime, response times, and incidents in real-time with beautiful visualizations.
+- [jsdom/jsdom](https://github.com/jsdom/jsdom) - A JavaScript implementation of various web standards, for use with Node.js
 - [tegridydev/python-OSINT-notebook](https://github.com/tegridydev/python-OSINT-notebook) - a rough written "guide" compiled from years of ADHD brain notes - enjoy
 - [29fulcrum/DiscordOSINT](https://github.com/29fulcrum/DiscordOSINT) -
 - [ozgrozer/ai-renamer](https://github.com/ozgrozer/ai-renamer) - A Node.js CLI that uses Ollama and LM Studio models (Llava, Gemma, Llama etc.) to intelligently rename files by their contents
 - [jfmaes/phisherman](https://github.com/jfmaes/phisherman) - A real fake social engineering app
 - [adamyordan/laplace](https://github.com/adamyordan/laplace) - Laplace is an open-source project to enable screen sharing directly via browser.
 Based on WebRTC for low latency peer-to-peer connections, and WebSocket implemented in golang for signaling.
+- [DarkWebInformer/remove-twitter-x-followers](https://github.com/DarkWebInformer/remove-twitter-x-followers) - Remove Twitter/X Followers
 - [fbi-cde/crime-data-frontend](https://github.com/fbi-cde/crime-data-frontend) - Visualization and download tools for exploring the FBI’s Uniform Crime Reporting (UCR) data
 - [localtunnel/localtunnel](https://github.com/localtunnel/localtunnel) - expose yourself
 - [titaniumnetwork-dev/Ultraviolet](https://github.com/titaniumnetwork-dev/Ultraviolet) - A highly sophisticated proxy used for evading internet censorship or accessing websites in a controlled sandbox using the power of service-workers.
 Works by intercepting HTTP requests with a service w